IELTS Academic Reading Sample 67 - Educating Psyche

 Lozanov's instructional technique is based on the evidence that the connections made in the brain through unconscious processing (which he calls non-specific mental reactivity) are more durable than those mad through conscious processing.
 Besides the laboratory evidence for this, we know from our experience that we often remember what we have perceived peripherally, long after we have forgotten what we set out to learn if we think of a book we studied months or years ago, we will find it easier to recall peripheral details.
 The colour, the binding, the typeface, the table at the library where we sat while studying it than the content on which were concentrating If we think of a lecture we listened to with great concentration, we will recall the lecturer's appearance and mannerisms, our place in the auditorium, the failure of the air-conditioning, much more easily than the ideas we went to learn.
 Even if these peripheral details are a bit elusive, they come back readily in hypnosis or when we relive the event imaginatively, as in psychodrama.
 The details of the content of the lecture, on the other hand, seem to have gone forever.

 This phenomenon can be partly attributed to the common counterproductive approach to study (making extreme efforts to memorize, tensing muscles, inducing fatigue), but it also simply reflects the way the brain functions.
-Lozanov therefore made indirect instruction (suggestion) central to his teaching system.
+Lozanov, therefore, made indirect instruction (suggestion) central to his teaching system.
 In suggestopedia, as he called his method, consciousness is shifted away from the curriculum to focus on something peripheral.
 The curriculum then becomes peripheral and is delta with by the reserve capacity of the brain.

 The suggestopedic approach to foreign language learning provides a good illustration.
 In its most recent variant (1980), it consists of the reading of vocabulary and text while the class is listening to music.
 The first session is in two parts.
 In the first part, the music is classical (Mozart, Beethoven, Brahms) and the teacher reads the text slowly and solemnly, with attention to the dynamics of the music.
 The students follow the text in their books.
 This is followed by several minutes of silence.
 In the second part, they listen to baroque music (Bach, Corelli, Handel) while the teacher reads the text in a normal speaking voice During this time they have their books closed During the whole of this session, their attention is passive;.. they listen to the music but make no attempt to learn the material.

 Some hours after the two-part session, there is a follow-up class at which the students are stimulated to recall the material presented.
 Once again the approach is indirect.
-The students do not focus their attention on trying to remember the vocabulary, but focus on using the language to communicate (e.g. through games or improvised dramatizations).
+The students do not focus their attention on trying to remember the vocabulary but focus on using the language to communicate (e.g. through games or improvised dramatizations).
 Such methods are not unusual in language teaching.
 What is distinctive in the suggestopedic method is that they are devoted entirely to assisting recall.
 The 'learning' of the material is assumed to be automatic and effortless, accomplished while listening to music.
 The teacher's task is to assist the students to apply what they have learned paraconsciously, and in doing so to make it easily accessible to consciousness.
 Another difference from conventional teaching is the evidence that students can regularly learn 1000 new words of foreign language during a suggestopedic session, as well as grammar and idiom.

 Lozanov experimented with teaching by direct suggestion during sleep, hpynossis and trance stages, but found such procedure unnecessary.
-Hypnosis, yoga, Silva mind-control, religious ceremonies and faith healing are all associated with successful suggestion, but none of their techniques seem to be essential to it.
+Hypnosis, Yoga, Silva mind-control, religious ceremonies and faith healing are all associated with successful suggestion, but none of their techniques seems to be essential to it.
 Such rituals may be seen as placebos.
 Lozanov acknowledges that the ritual surrounding suggestion in his own system is also a placebo, but maintains that with such a placebo people are unable to or afraid to tap the reserve capacity of their brains.
 Like any placebo, it must be dispensed with authority to be effective.
-Just as a doctor calls on the full power of autocratic suggestion by insisting that patient take precisely this white capsule precisely three times a day before meals, Lozanov is categoric in insisting that suggestopedic session be conducted exactly in that manner designated, by trained and accredited suggestopedic teachers.
+Just as a doctor calls on the full power of autocratic suggestion by insisting that patient takes precisely this white capsule precisely three times a day before meals, Lozanov is categoric in insisting that suggestopedic session be conducted exactly in that manner designated, by trained and accredited suggestopedic teachers.

 White suggestopedia has gained some notoriety through success in the teaching of modern languages, few teachers are able to emulate the spectacular results of Lozanov and his associates.
 We can, perhaps, attribute mediocre results to and inadequate placebo effect.
-The students have not developed the appropriate mind set.
+The students have not developed the appropriate mindset.
 They are often not motivated to learn through this method.
 They do not have enough 'faith'.
 They do not see it as 'real teaching', especially as it does not seem to involve the 'work' they have learned to believe is essential to learning.

 Choose the correct letter A, B, C or D.